gianni-rosato/svt-av1-psy/STYLE.md

 Use sized types (`uint8_t`, `int16_t`, etc.) for vector/array variables where the upper bound of the size matters.\
 Use dynamic types (`pixel`, `coef`, etc.) so multi-bitdepth templating works as it should.

+## Nomenclature conventions

+With quite a bit of code being shared between libaom, libdav1d and SVT-AV1, build conflicts may arise these libraries are linked statically in the same build.
+So if your work involved porting code from other libraries (assuming a compatible license), please use the following nomenclature convention:

+ - Add ```svt_av1``` before any public API (any function that can be accessed outside of the library).
+ - Add ```svt_aom``` before any symbol that won't be publicly accessible.

 ## Doxygen Documentation

 ``` c